 Lighting controllers come in a range of styles and colors, so how do you find which type works best for you?
+See the styles below, or for vintage dimmers, see Vintage Dimmer Knob Replacement Options with photos of many older styles.

 Slider controls have a bar that can be pushed up or down for adjusting lighting brightness.
 Their rectangular shape has the advantage of fitting into any standard block or Decora switch plate opening.
 Depending upon the model, these decorator sliders also may have a button that allows you to flip the light on to the level you previously set with the sliding bar.